enduracode/ewl-realworld-example-app/readme.md

 *	Windows 10, .NET Framework 4.6.2, IIS Express 10 (.NET Core support is on the roadmap!)
 *	Visual Studio 2017 (recommended)
-* SQL Server 2016 or later
+* SQL Server 2016 or later; if you don’t have this, Express edition is [free and available for download](https://www.microsoft.com/en-us/sql-server/sql-server-editions-express)

 ## Building and running the system